cloudevents/spec/http-transport-binding.md

 #### 3.3.2.
 Event Data Encoding

+The chosen [event format](#14-event-formats) defines how a batch of events and all event attributes, including the `data` attribute, are represented.

-The payload is a [JSON Array][JSON-array], which contains CloudEvents rendered in accordance with the [JSON event format][JSON-format] specification.
-The resulting data becomes the HTTP message body.
+The batch of events is then rendered in accordance with the event format specification and the resulting data becomes the HTTP message body.

-The array MAY be empty (typically used in a HTTP response).
+The batch MAY be empty (typically used in a HTTP response).
 All batched CloudEvents MUST have the same `specversion` attribute.
 Other attributes MAY differ, including the `contenttype` attribute.